Skip to Content

-Alternatively you can study a Postgraduate Diploma in Science (PGDipSc) or our Master of Science, or go job hunting with your world-recognised BSc.
+Alternatively you can study a Postgraduate Diploma in Science and Technology (PGDipScTech) or our Master of Science, or go job hunting with your world-recognised BSc.
 Many of our subject areas provide opportunities for postgraduate study while in work, so you can start earning and keep on becoming more qualified.

-Most BSc majors are available as minors.
-There are also additional minors as outlined below.
-For detail on campus and distance availability please see the regulations for this programme on the planning tab or contact a student advisor.
+There are also four additional minors as outlined below.
+For details on campus and distance availability please see the Minors page or contact a student advisor.

 Learn how to analyse and interpret data, which are essential skills for any biological scientist.